Browse by Medical Category

 Research at Mass General

-The Translational and Clinical Research Centers at Massachusetts General Hospital combine to form a new 18-bed in-patient clinical research facility that is designed to support investigator-led studies and proof-of-concept clinical trials done in collaboration with industry.
+The Translational Research Centers at Massachusetts General Hospital is a new 18-bed in-patient clinical research facility that is designed to support investigator-led studies and proof-of-concept clinical trials.

-Approximately 20% of the study volume comprises industry studies.
-With the expansion of the facility from five to 18 beds this year, the TCRC has experienced a substantial increase in study capacity, and is seeking to increase its partnering activities with the local biopharma community.
+With the expansion of its facility from five to 18 beds in late 2016, the TRC has substantially increased its capacity and is seeking new partnerships with the biopharma community.

-For smaller biotech companies with limited in-house clinical expertise, the TCRC can form a collaborative partnerships that bring in-house disease experts from Mass General (as well as non-Mass General faculty from around the world) to help build clinical trial protocols that ask and answer key questions in the evaluation of a novel therapeutic.
+For smaller biotech companies with limited in-house clinical expertise, the TRC can bring disease experts from Mass General and beyond to build clinical trial protocols that ask and answer key questions in the evaluation of a novel therapeutic.

 Back to Top